 The security and privacy of ML have been extensively evaluated~\cite{huang2011adversarial, biggio2018wild, kurakin2016adversarial}.
-However, such aspects are still under early-phase evaluation due to FL's novelty.
+However, due to FL's novelty, such aspects are still under early-phase evaluation.
 The diversity of scenarios makes performing an FL's security and privacy evaluation as a whole difficult.
 For that reason, existing works solely focused on specific threats or use-cases for auditing FL.
 This effect is directly visible in the latest overviews for FL's security and privacy, presented in Table~\ref{tab:SuveysComparison}.

-The authors in~\cite{mothukuri2021survey, kairouz2019advances} evaluated the security and privacy issues in FL by reviewing some of the SoTA attacks and defenses.
-While both works considered different types of FL architectures, solely~\cite{mothukuri2021survey} reviewed data partitioning types.
-In contrast, \cite{kairouz2019advances} slightly studied data distribution and its implications.
-Other works~\cite{lyu2020threats, xia2021survey, zhang2018survey, li2020preserving} mainly focused on Poisoning and Inference attacks.
-Regarding privacy, existing works~\cite{yang2019federated, li2020federated, yin2021comprehensive, lim2020federated, kaissis2020secure} evaluated privacy implications and issues on Inference attacks.
+The authors ~\cite{mothukuri2021survey, kairouz2019advances} evaluated FL's security and privacy issues by reviewing the SoTA attacks and defenses.
+While both works considered different types of FL architectures,~\cite{mothukuri2021survey} solely reviewed data partitioning types.
+In contrast,~\cite{kairouz2019advances} slightly studied data distribution and its implications.
+Other works~\cite{lyu2020threats, xia2021survey, zhang2018survey, li2020preserving, liu2022threats} mainly focused on Poisoning and Inference attacks.
+Existing works~\cite{yang2019federated, li2020federated, yin2021comprehensive, lim2020federated, kaissis2020secure} evaluated privacy implications and issues on Inference attacks regarding privacy.
 Other authors~\cite{yin2021comprehensive} further studied privacy implications in FL by proposing a taxonomy for privacy-preserving defenses.
-Regarding security, authors in~\cite{goldblum2020dataset} analyzed the security implications of datasets.
+Regarding security, the authors~\cite{goldblum2020dataset} analyzed the security implications of datasets.
 Similarly, recent work~\cite{lim2020federated} examined some SoTA attacks under a security lens and proposed a taxonomy for that.

 In our work, we thoroughly evaluate the SoTA attacks and defenses under the scope of security and privacy.
-We further study different FL architectures, data distributions, data partitioning, evaluation metrics, and frameworks.
+We further study different FL architectures, data distributions, partitioning, evaluation metrics, and frameworks.
 Leveraging the gathered data, we design the first holistic taxonomy for attacks and defenses while considering security and privacy.